omnivector-solutions/license-manager/docs-source/src/development.rst

 Configuring the license server client
 *************************************
-The license-manager-simulator has a script and a template for each license server supported (FlexLM, RLM, LS-Dyna, LM-X and OLicense).
+The ``License Manager Simulator`` has a script and a template for each license server supported (FlexLM, RLM, LS-Dyna, LM-X and OLicense).
-The script requests license information from the license-manager-simulator API and renders it in the template, simulating the output from the real license server.
-These files need to be copied to the license-manager-agent machine.
+The script requests license information from the ``License Manager Simulator`` API and renders it in the template, simulating the output from the real license server.
+These files need to be copied to the ``License Manager Agent`` machine.

 You also need to add licenses to the Slurm cluster and to the simulator API.
 To use the simulated licenses, there's an application script, which requests a license to the simulator API, sleeps for a few seconds, and return the license.
 This application can be submitted as a job using a batch file.
 These files need to be copied to the slurmd machine.

-To set up everything needed to use the simulator, use the make setup command available in the license-manager-simulator project.
+To set up everything needed to use the simulator, use the make setup command available in the ``License Manager Simulator`` project.
-This commands expects as an argument the license-manager-simulator API IP address.
+This commands expects as an argument the ``License Manager Simulator`` API IP address.

 .. code-block:: bash